 Social Alchemy and Intent:

-Different cultures have addressed this concept of social philosophy in various ways, within the context of their time in history, geographic location, but perhaps more importantly with their scope or range of perception.
-As we will see: the manipulation and engineering of social group can reach far beyond the notion of dualistic enterprise.
-It is only limited by the creative vision of Alchemist, and their influences, least of which is health, environment, and their own social history.
+Different cultures have addressed this concept as a sort social philosophy in various ways, within the context of their time in history, geographic location, but perhaps also their own scope or range of perception.
+As we will see: the manipulation and engineering of social groups can reach far beyond the notion of a dualistic enterprise.
+What affects social interactions in the present and future, is partly impacted by our: